chris-peterson/chris-peterson/README.md

 I use the `GitlabCli` module for performing various tasks that would otherwise be difficult/tedious (e.g. [cloning all the projects in a group](https://github.com/chris-peterson/pwsh-gitlab#clone-gitlabgroup-aka-copy-gitlabgrouptolocalfilesystem)).
 My favorite part of using this module is that it has _implicit context_ based on your working directory making it easy to jump back and forth between local code artifacts and remote API resources.
-You can invoke APIs, or simply pipe any object to `| go` to navigate to the Web UI, e.g. `mr | go` brings you to the [Merge Request UI](https://docs.gitlab.com/ee/user/project/merge_requests/).
+You can invoke APIs, or simply pipe any object to `| go` to navigate to the Web UI, e.g. `mr | go` brings you to the [Merge Request UI](https://docs.gitlab.com/ee/user/project/merge_requests/) for your current branch.

 Give it a try [here](https://github.com/chris-peterson/pwsh-gitlab#getting-started)